dary1337/yuris_editor/README.md

 Example: "C:\Folder\yuri's editor.exe" /clean (or -clean)

+# Version 1.4.2.4
+- Added branch: Directory\Background
+- Now the Enter button is responsible only for the Search (S)
+- Now you can't apply tweaks or start a new cleaning until the cleaning is finished
+- Fixed: Missing icon when adding an element
+- Now you can roll back the selected icon without restarting the program
+- The function of changing an existing branch HAS BEEN added.
+P.S.
+NOTE THAT IF YOU RENAME A BRANCH, ONLY THE RENAMED BRANCH AND THE KEYS NESTED IN IT WILL BE TRANSFERRED, THE REST WILL BE DELETED!!!

 # Version 1.4.2.3
 - The program no longer freezes on cleaning
 - Added an indicator that the program clears